ProAccess/MakeMyHOAok/HOA Cert Program.md

 - a community association educational institution approved by CBCAD, such as ECHO (Educational Community of Homeowners) or CAI (Community Associations Institute).
 A current membership in either organization is equal to one-half-point (0.5), the limit for this credit even with membership in more than one.

    A qualifying educational institution will periodically provide directors with published magazines and/or newsletters containing articles on community association law and best practices in management and oversight.

-- an attorney specializing in California community association law.
+- an attorney specializing in state community association law.
 Certifying to CBCAD the association has established a client relationship with such an attorney will credit the association with one-half-point (0.5), the limit for this credit even if a relationship with more than one exists.

+   Should a court or arbrtor issue a ruling against a community association on a liability issue, the association will lose this credit for a period of one year.

+   I've seen first hand deliterios effects upon communities by unsophisticated directors believing they were saving money by avoiding legal consultations.
+Potential for substantial losses involving members' interests mandates a continuing relationship with an attorney specialist and this is reflected within the rating system.

+   At least two qualifying consultations per year will be required to retain this portion of the FP credit, though communities are reminded more frequent consultations may be required as circumstances warrant.

 ### Rating calculation example